 In early October 2013 I drove out of New Orleans in Louisiana on I-10 West towards Baton Rouge.
 I headed out across the mangrove swamps and Lake Pontchartrain to start my first American road trip, travelling north up Highway 61 towards my eventual destination, Chicago.

 Next year, 2018, I went slightly mad.
 I landed in New York at JFK and just over three weeks later I took off back to the UK from San Francisco airport, having driven Coast To Coast across the United States of America.
-I drove 4466 miles in 21 days.
-I’m still creating the pages to document the trip but hope to get it published soon.
+I drove 4,466 miles in 20 days…

-And in 2019, I will finally do Route 66 from Chicago to Santa Monica.
-And then go and see the 49ers again.
+And now, at the end of 2019, I can report that I finally did Route 66.
+All the way from Chicago to Santa Monica.
+And then I went to see the 49ers again.
+And they won, at last!

 Some of my photos aren’t brilliant, especially those where the natural light is not good.
 Many museums and other places however ban the use of flash, plus music clubs don’t like you to use it.
 If you click on most of the images on a page they will display larger in a new window.